-Project Name ID FFY 2021 Funding FFY 2021 Work Progress and Products FFY 2022 Funding FFY 2022 Planned Work Progress and Products 3C Planning and Other Certification Requirements Long-Range Transportation Plan 8122 \$324,120 Continued implementation of Destination 2040, the LRTP adopted in August 2019.
+Project Name ID FFY 2021 Funding FFY 2021 Work Progress and Products FFY 2022 Funding FFY 2022 3C Planning and Other • Certification Requirements Long-Range Transportation Plan 8122 \$324,120 Continued implementation of Destination 2040, the LRTP adopted in August 2019.
 This included research on new investment programs and initiatives outlined in the LRTP.
 Specifically, research continued on resiliency of the transportation system and coordination with state and local agencies on ongoing resiliency initiatives.
 Established new guidelines for the LRTP Major Infrastructure Program, which is now being implemented in the TIP Started exploring scenarios by coordinating with staff on the discreet study Informing the Big Ideas for the MPO's Scenario Planning.
 Staff is preparing the travel demand model in preparation of scenario runs to start in FY 2022.
-This study and model and off-model analyses will help the MPO in its decision-making for the next LRTP Incorporated information from outreach on the transportation needs throughout the region into the LRTP Needs Assessment Coordinated with staff and MPO members on the revisions of criteria to be used in project selection for the LRTP and the TIP Started work on updating and revising the MPO's webpage for the LRTP to be adopted in 2023 \$326,000 Continue to implement the LRTP through its investment programs Start analyzing scenarios that have been vetted by the MPO Continue to explore additional scenarios that will help the MPO in its decision-making for the next LRTP Continue to update the LRTP Needs Assessment Begin coordination with the state and MPOs on demographic projections to be used in the next LRTP Continue to develop the website to present information from outreach and scenario planning Develop an LRTP Amendment if needed
+This study and model and off-model analyses will help the MPO in its decision-making for the next LRTP Incorporated information from outreach on the transportation needs throughout the region into the LRTP Needs Assessment Coordinated with staff and MPO members on the revisions of criteria to be used in project selection for the LRTP and the TIP Started work on updating and revising the MPO's webpage for the LRTP to be adopted in 2023 \$359,000 Continue to programs Start analy: MPO Continue to MPO in its Continue to Begin coord demograph Continue to from outreat Develop and

+- e to implement the LRTP through its investment s - alyzing scenarios that have been vetted by the - e to explore additional scenarios that will help the its decision-making for the next LRTP - e to update the LRTP Needs Assessment - oordination with the state and MPOs on aphic projections to be used in the next LRTP - e to develop the website to present information reach and scenario planning - an LRTP Amendment if needed

-Project Name ID FFY 2021 Funding FFY 2021 Work Progress and Products FFY 2022 Funding FFY 2022 Planned Work Progress and Products Transportation Improvement Program 8222 \$278,890 Developed the FFYs 2022-26 TIP Administered amendments to the FFYs 2021-25 TIP Conducted outreach to municipalities, TIP contacts, and subregional groups about TIP development and specific TIP projects, both funded and being considered for funding Coordinated with MassDOT Highway District offices, MassDOT's Office of Transportation Planning, and MPO members on TIP projects, TIP amendments, and the TIP process Continued updating the public-facing TIP project web application Implemented the FFY 2020 revisions to the TIP project selection criteria through the creation of new scoring methodologies and other supporting materials Supported MPO policy development on project cost changes and other TIP programming issues \$274,000 Activities generally remain the same year to year, with staff supporting the MPO in developing its five-year (FFYs 2023-27) TIP.
-FFY 2022 work will also focus on Continuing to refine the public-facing TIP web application and the internal TIP project database to reflect evolving MPO needs on project cost tracking and related concerns Enhancing outreach to municipalities and TIP contacts to communicate the changes to TIP programming policies Sourcing projects to fund through the TIP within the LRTP's new investment programs, including transit modernization, dedicated bus lane, and resiliency projects Making further improvements to the TIP development process to make it clearer and more engaging for municipal stakeholders, MPO members, and the public Continuing to report on the progress of the MPO's PBPP program
+Project Name ID FFY 2021 Funding FFY 2021 Work Progress and Products FFY 2022 Funding FFY 2022 Transportation Improvement Program 8222 \$278,890 Developed the FFYs 2022-26 TIP Administered amendments to the FFYs 2021-25 TIP Conducted outreach to municipalities, TIP contacts, and subregional groups about TIP development and specific TIP projects, both funded and being considered for funding Coordinated with MassDOT Highway District offices, MassDOT's Office of Transportation Planning, and MPO members on TIP projects, TIP amendments, and the TIP process Continued updating the public-facing TIP project web application Implemented the FFY 2020 revisions to the TIP project selection criteria through the creation of new scoring methodologies and other supporting materials \$194,000 Activities generally supporting the MP TIP.
+FFY 2022 wor Continuing and the inte MPO needs Enhancing communica Sourcing pr new investr dedicated to Making furt process to r municipal s Supported MPO policy development on project cost changes and other TIP programming issues Continuing program ally remain the same year to year, with staff MPO in developing its five-year (FFYs 2023-27) vork will also focus on ng to refine the public-facing TIP web application internal TIP project database to reflect evolving eds on project cost tracking and related concerns ng outreach to municipalities and TIP contacts to cate the changes to TIP programming policies projects to fund through the TIP within the LRTP's estment programs, including transit modernization, d bus lane, and resiliency projects further improvements to the TIP development to make it clearer and more engaging for al stakeholders, MPO members, and the public ng to report on the progress of the MPO's PBPP